 bags made from corn, sugarcane, and beet root need to be processed in a commercial composting facility. this type of plastic requires high heat, nitrogen, water, and oxygen to break down. elements not present in a landfill environment.

-greenline is made with a special additive that renders the bags biodegradable in modern landfills.
+greenline is made with a proprietary, natural additive that renders the bags biodegradable in modern landfills.

 how it works